john-breton/Dubhe/README.md

 Lead Maintainer: [John Breton](mailto:johnbreton37@gmail.com)

 ### Did You Know?
 Dubhe is a star in the Ursa Major constellation.
-It is commonly referred to as a ""pointer star"" as it is helpful for finding Polaris, also known as the North Star.
+It is commonly referred to as a **pointer star** as it is helpful for finding Polaris, also known as the North Star.
 Dubhe follows the naming conventions of previous released security posture analysis tools.
 You can learn more about these tools [here](https://compass.carleton.ca/explore).

 ## Sample Video
 ![A demonstration of Dubhe](https://github.com/john-breton/Dubhe/blob/main/main/static/assets/Dubhe.gif?raw=true)